DarshReddy/Zospend/README.md

   flexibility than simple next/previous day buttons.
 - **Charts**: Kept to **Canvas** for zero dependencies and full control.
 - **Money type**: **Paise/Cents (Long)** to avoid floating point rounding issues.

-## How I Used AI

-AI (Gemini Agent in Android Studio + ChatGPT) was used as a coding partner for scaffolding MVVM/Compose files, refining validation/UX, and generating small, compile-ready patches.
-It helped diagnose build issues (KSP, missing test dependencies), tuned recomposition, and added accessibility & haptics.
-AI also drafted the README and produced a brief requirement compliance checklist and test scaffolds.